StortM/whack.gg/README.md

 ```

 From here you can run `npm` commands like `npm install -D typescript@latest` and `npm run test`.
+Here you can also seed the database using the command `npm run seed:run`

 ## Logging into the platform